python/cpython/Doc/library/urllib.request.rst

    >>> import urllib.request
    >>> req = urllib.request.Request(url='https://localhost/cgi-bin/test.cgi',
-   ...                       data='This data is passed to stdin of the CGI')
+   ...                       data=b'This data is passed to stdin of the CGI')
    >>> f = urllib.request.urlopen(req)
    >>> print(f.read().decode('utf-8'))
    Got Data: "This data is passed to stdin of the CGI"